 The Separated Parents Information Programme (SPIP) is a course designed to help parents become clear about what their children need most from them and learn the fundamental principles of how to manage conflict and difficulties between separated parents – including how to put this into practice.

 The programme encourages parents to take steps for themselves; this may include developing agreements that do not need court intervention.
 The programme will give you ideas and signpost ways in which you can get help outside court, and you are expected to make use of these where possible.
 If this leads to agreed arrangements that are safe and beneficial for children, the court will help with this process.
 The majority of parents that go on the course find it very helpful.

-pop over to this site The Separated Parents Information Programme (SPIP)
+is tinidazole available over the counter The Separated Parents Information Programme (SPIP)

 - It is usually delivered to mixed groups of parents in one four-hour sessions or in two, two-hour sessions.
 You must be there for the whole programme.